Georgia Commercial Financing: Logistics, Film, and Fortune 500s

 Dscr Loans

-DSCR loans allow Georgia investors to qualify based on property rental income rather than personal tax returns.
-This product has become increasingly popular in metro Atlanta's suburban markets, where single-family rental demand is strong and home prices still support positive cash flow at current mortgage rates.
-DSCR financing is available for single-family rentals, duplexes, small multifamily, and short-term rental properties.
-Programs typically require a minimum DSCR of 1.0x to 1.25x, with better rates available at higher coverage ratios.
-Popular markets include Cobb, Gwinnett, Douglas, and Henry counties.
+DSCR loans let Georgia investors qualify on rental income instead of personal tax returns.
+Popular in metro Atlanta suburbs where single-family rental demand is strong.
+Available for single-family, duplexes, small multifamily, and short-term rentals.
+Minimum DSCR starts at 1.0x, with better rates at 1.25x and above.
+Active markets include Cobb, Gwinnett, Douglas, and Henry counties.

 Equipment Financing

-Equipment and machinery financing for Georgia businesses in logistics, manufacturing, film production, healthcare, and food processing.
-Equipment financing preserves working capital by spreading major purchases over the useful life of the asset.
-We finance warehouse racking and material handling systems, manufacturing equipment, commercial vehicles and fleet, medical imaging and diagnostic equipment, and specialized production equipment for the film and entertainment industry.
-Programs are available for new and used equipment with terms from 2 to 7 years.
+Equipment financing for logistics, manufacturing, film production, healthcare, and food processing.
+Spread costs over the useful life of the asset.
+We finance warehouse systems, manufacturing equipment, commercial fleets, medical imaging gear, and film production equipment.
+New and used options with 2 to 7 year terms.

 Business Acquisition Loans

-Finance the purchase of Georgia businesses across all major industries.
-The Atlanta metro area has a highly active business transaction market, with hundreds of businesses changing hands annually across manufacturing, healthcare, professional services, food and beverage, and technology.
-SBA 7(a) is the most common vehicle for business acquisitions under $5 million, covering the purchase price, working capital, and sometimes associated real estate and equipment.
-We also arrange conventional acquisition financing for larger transactions.
+Hundreds of Georgia businesses change hands every year in manufacturing, healthcare, professional services, food and beverage, and tech.
+SBA 7(a) is the most common tool for deals under $5 million.
+It covers purchase price, working capital, and sometimes real estate.
+We also arrange conventional financing for larger acquisitions.

 Financing Scenarios

-• A film production support company is purchasing a 40,000 sq ft commercial property adjacent to Trilith Studios in Fayetteville using SBA 504 financing.
-The company provides equipment storage, set construction, and production support services and needs owner-occupied commercial space to consolidate operations from three leased locations.
-The SBA 504 program allows them to acquire with 10% down and lock in a fixed rate.
+- A film production support company near Trilith Studios in Fayetteville is buying a 40,000 sq ft building using SBA 504.
+They handle equipment storage, set construction, and production support.
+SBA 504 lets them buy with 10% down and a fixed rate.

-• A healthcare system is expanding with a 25,000 sq ft medical office building in Gwinnett County to serve the rapidly growing northeast Atlanta suburbs.
-The project involves land acquisition, construction financing, and permanent takeout financing upon completion and lease-up.
-The facility will house multiple physician practices and an outpatient imaging center.
+- A healthcare system is building a 25,000 sq ft medical office in Gwinnett County.
+The northeast Atlanta suburbs are growing fast.
+The project needs construction financing followed by permanent financing after lease-up.
+The building will house physician practices and an imaging center.

-• A data center developer is building a 50,000 sq ft facility in the Atlanta metro area to serve the growing demand from fintech companies and cloud service providers.
-The project requires specialized construction financing from a lender who understands the power infrastructure, cooling systems, and tenant improvement requirements of data center properties.
+- A data center developer is building a 50,000 sq ft facility in metro Atlanta.
+Fintech companies and cloud providers are driving demand.
+The project needs construction financing from a lender who understands power systems, cooling, and data center build-outs.

-• A franchise group is opening four Chick-fil-A-adjacent retail locations in high-traffic Atlanta suburbs using a combination of SBA 7(a) financing and conventional term loans.
-Each location requires approximately $800,000 in total project costs for buildout, equipment, signage, and initial working capital.
+- A franchise group is opening four retail locations in high-traffic Atlanta suburbs.
+Each location costs about $800,000 for buildout, equipment, signage, and working capital.
+SBA 7(a) and conventional term loans cover the costs.

 Why CapitalAx